The term disorganised attachment comes from Bowlby and Ainsworth’s work on attachment theory.

 Attachment theory suggests that parents who have experienced trauma in their early lives and have not resolved that trauma, or have not made sense of their early losses, are likely to engage in disorienting and confusing behaviour with their own children.

 The question is not necessarily how difficult someone’s childhood was, but how much they’ve been able to come to terms with their own past.
-Often it is a question of; to what degree have you been able to make sense or process your past?

 The more someone is able to resolve the trauma and conflict from their early lives, the better able they will be to form a secure attachment with their own children.